Scotland’s busiest railway station opened on this day 143 years ago!

-It’s one of our most striking railway buildings and this year starred in the BBC documentary Inside Central Station, which follows station staff as they move about 30 million passengers a year.
+It’s one of our most striking railway buildings and has starred in the BBC documentary Inside Central Station, which followed station staff as they moved about 30 million passengers a year.

-Many visitors come to the grade A listed Glasgow Central specially to take the increasingly popular behind the scenes tour, led by station historian and senior tour Guide Paul Lyons.
+Many visitors come to the grade A listed Glasgow Central specially to take the increasingly popular behind the scenes tour.

 The Caledonian Railway opened Glasgow Central on 1 August 1879 on the north bank of the River Clyde.